dmateja724/dnd-combat-tracker/README.md

 ## Highlights

 - Initiative timeline that auto-sorts combatants, highlights the active turn, and tracks the current round.
-- Combatant cards with quick damage/heal buttons, editable HP/AC/notes, custom status effects (with optional round timers), and attack logging.
+- Combatant cards with quick damage/heal buttons, editable HP/AC/notes, custom status effects (with optional round timers), and automatically logged attack and healing events.
+- Dedicated modals for resolving multi-target attacks and single-target healing with optional source annotations.
 - Encounter manager for creating, renaming, deleting, and switching between encounters without leaving the tracker.
 - Saved combatant library so common stat blocks can be stored once and dropped into any fight.
 - Pop-out player view (`/viewer`) and pop-out combat log (`/log`) that mirror the main tracker via `BroadcastChannel`.